Grim-/Outward-Item-Overrider/README.md

 All item overrides must be correctly formatted .Json files and be placed in a folder named "Overrides" within the Mods folder `(Outward/Mods/Overrides)` and contain the ItemID and Item Type.

 Once the game has loaded the .dll will check for any json files in the Overrides folder and apply them to the item.

-For example the below file makes three modifications to the weapons stats changing the physical damage to 2, ethereal damage to 200 and impact to 10.

-You can copy this into a new file and change the ID and values to get started, simply make sure the .JSON file is in the correct folder (above)

 ## Currently Supported Types
 #### Weapon - Half way